 Let’s finish off with some more common errors, as identified by Weird Al.

 Word Crimes by “Weird Al” Yankovic

 How important is good grammar when blogging?
-A number of bloggers have written that errors make you human – different from the polished, perfect, and sterile corporate writing.
+A number of bloggers have written that errors make you human – different from polished, perfect, and sterile corporate writing.
 How do you feel?

-Please share your thoughts, comments and pet grammar peeves below!
+Please share your thoughts, comments, and pet grammar peeves below!